-A key person should be appointed to take overall responsibility for complying with GDPR and for ensuring data protection has a very high priority within the practice or organisation.
+A key person should be appointed to take overall responsibility for complying with UK GDPR and for ensuring data protection has a very high priority within the practice or organisation.

 Practices should review and enhance their risk management processes and record their actions.